johan162/themeltspice/README.md

 |[back to content table](#content)|

-If the script is updated either by manually by downloading a new version or via `brew upgrade` the script will also update the themefile.
+If the script is updated either by manually by downloading a new version or via `brew upgrade` the script will also update the theme file.
 If there is a difference then the existing theme file will be backed up to `themes.ltt.original`.

-Unfortunately there is no easy (and robust) way to merge potential local additions to the theme files with an updated distributed theme file in the new version with anything less than a 3-way merge and it would add a lot of complexity.
+Unfortunately there is no easy (and robust) way to merge potential local additions/deletions to the theme file with an updated distributed theme file in the new version.
+Thisa would require a 3-way merge and it would add a lot of complexity.
 Very few would need that so the 80/20 rule apply.

 If there are local modification they will have to be manually re-applied in the new theme file.
 An alternative is to send new themes as a suggestion to be included in the official distribution.